Tips to help prepare children for the start of a new year, with all the challenges ahead.

 When there is a change a child may regress to an earlier stage of development where life feels safe.
 You may notice clinginess, a need for more reassurance for tasks she's already mastered (toilet training, sleeping through the night, a sense of independence).
 Throughout this time she will be comforted by the thought that you love her no matter what, and you understand what she's going through.

 Not only is your child transitioning into something new, she is also transitioning out of something.
 She will be leaving behind familiar faces and familiar rooms.
 Help her to talk about what she will miss and talk about how people look forward to the new at the same time.
 Offer ways to keep in contact with friends and teachers.
-Suggest visiting her former class in a few weeks, just to say hello.
+Suggest visiting her former program in a few weeks, just to say hello.
 By that time she may be nicely settled and not need the visit.
 But at the time of transition, it may help a great deal.
 She may like taking photos to remember the people and place by.

 And it always helps to have something to look forward to after a day in a new situation.
-Plan your child's favourite dinner and let her know beforehand that she has macaroni and cheese to look forward to that night after the first big day of her new experience.
+Plan your child's favorite dinner and let her know beforehand that she has macaroni and cheese to look forward to that night after the first big day of her new experience.

 Preparing ahead of time helps children accept change as a challenge.